jeskaj/dance-diary-terminal-app/README.md

 ![Student Add - End](docs/student-create-end.png)

-When a new student is created, as well as adding their data to the `students.json` file, a repertoire file is also created for the student in the `repertoire` folder.
+When a new student is created, as well as adding their data to the `students.json` file, a repertoire file is also created for the student in the `repertoire/` directory.
 This file is created by taking a copy of all of the steps in the syllabus.json file and adding a `status` of `New` to each step, to indicate that the student has not yet started learning the step.
 The repertoire file is named in the format `studentname.json` eg Peter Parker's repertoire file is named `peterparker.json`.

 #### [2] View Student Contact Details & Repertoire

-This feature presents a choice between viewing a list of contact details for all students, or selecting a single student, to view both their contact details and repertoire progress.
-Invalid input results in a warning and the user is remindered to select from the menu:
+This feature presents a choice between viewing a list of contact details for all students, or selecting a single student, to view all of the student's information (ie both their contact details and repertoire progress).
+Invalid input results in a warning and the user is reminded to select from the menu:

 ![Student View - Start](docs/student-view-start.png)